 Many of us would naturally associate conflict with negative emotions.
 And while conflict may produce unpleasant feelings, it doesn’t have to be destructive.
 In fact, handled with care, conflict can be a means of personal growth and workplace progress.

+Managed well, conflict can be harnessed as a means to forging strong and positive workplace culture, developing leadership skills, or unifying a team.
 Skilled leaders know that working through issues head on can bring us into a stronger place as a team as we embrace our differences as a point of strength.

 Sometimes though, we allow conflict to take us out with its draining emotional load.
 Still other times, conflict that’s not dealt with in a healthy way can give rise to ongoing and unresolved division in the workplace, which creates tension and stress for the wider group.